Note: The links in this post are affiliate links.

 If none of the things you tried above seemed to help much, here are a couple of hardware upgrades you can make that surely will:

-1 – If your computer has 4GB or less of RAM, try doubling that amount to 8GB to give Windows plenty of extra breathing room.
+1 – If your computer only has 4GB of RAM, try doubling that amount to 8GB (or even better, bump it up to 16GB) to give Windows plenty of extra breathing room.

 Compared to times past, RAM is actually fairly inexpensive these days.
 That’s why it makes sense to ensure that your computer has at least 8GB installed if its motherboard can support that much.

 If you’re unsure whether your machine can support more RAM or which RAM sticks you need to buy, a quick visit to Crucial.com will give you those answers.

 Just run their handy System Scanner tool and you’ll know in seconds how much RAM your computer supports and which specific RAM sticks you’ll need to buy for a RAM upgrade.

 Once you know exactly what type of RAM sticks you need to buy you can simply purchase them right then and there from Crucial.